-At a minimum, a hospital shall

-- (a) Comply with requirements of the HSCRC regarding posting or providing charge information; and - (b) Comply with requirements of the Centers for Medicare and Medicaid for surprise billing and price transparency, including 45 Code of Federal Regulations parts 149 and 180; and - (c) A hospital's compliance with price transparency laws and regulations shall be validated by Commission staff through requesting information from the applicant hospital,

-HSCRC, the Health Education and Advocacy Unit of the Attorney General's office, and other entities as appropriate.

-(2) Charity Care and Financial Assistance Policy.
+- (a) At a minimum, a hospital shall: - (i) Comply with requirements of the HSCRC regarding posting or providing charge information; and - (ii) Comply with requirements of CMS for surprise billing and price transparency, including Code of Federal Regulations, Title 45, Parts 149 and 180. - (b) A hospital shall demonstrate compliance with price transparency laws and regulations.
+Commission staff may request information about the hospital's compliance with price transparency laws and regulations from the applicant hospital, HSCRC, the Consumer Protection Division of the Attorney General's office, and other entities as appropriate. - (2) Charity Care and Financial Assistance Policy.